DeerEdge/Traveler-Discover-Your-Next-Destination/README.md

 # 2022-FBLA-Nationals-Coding-and-Programming
-Submission for the 2022 Coding and Programming Event @ FBLA Nationals
+Submission for the 2022 Coding and Programming Event FOR FBLA Nationals